Game-Dev-Network/GDN-Lab/README.md

 # GDN Code Gift

 This is a project to share code snippets and projects for a variety of game engines freely to developers.
-Each has its own license, so please be careful of that.

 ## Project Licenses

 Always check the individual projects for the latest license conditions.

-Licenses in a directory apply to all files in that directory and recursively apply to sub-directories and their respective files.

-A license in a directory means that all licenses in parent directories do not apply to that directory, and all direct and indirect sub-directories (along with all files within that directory and all direct and indirect sub-directories), except as to where a license contained within the sub-directory of a directory is identical to a direct or indirect parent of that directory.
+The license on this repo isn't necessarily the same one used on projects we link to.

 ## FAQ

-### That license thing hurt my head.
-Can you explain it in simple terms?

-Yes, but the complicated license thing above still applies, this is just here to help you.
-If you want the authoritative answer, please check the section titled "Project Licenses"

-In all other cases, follow these steps until you find the license:
-1. Go to the directory of the file that you want to find the license of.
-2. If there is a `LICENSE` or `LICENSE.md` file in the current directory, then that license applies to the file.
-3. If the license in the current directory doesn't exist, go up a directory.
-4. Repeat steps 2 and 3 until you find the applicable license.

 ### Why can't I commit directly to master?